hannotify/pattern-matching-small-enhancement-or-major-feature/sections/0-welcome.md

 note:

-Hi, my name is Hanno.
-I work at Info Support as an IT consultant.
 Also, I enjoy speaking at conferences and playing the guitar.
-Also both at the same time.
+And sometimes I do both at the same time.

+Now today I want to talk about Pattern Matching in the Java language.

 ---